 Is the recommended surgery the best option for me?

-The three main kinds of surgery for hair loss are:
+The two main kinds of surgery for hair loss are:

 FUE is most widely used, involving harvesting of hair follicles from one area of positive growth, such as the back and sides.
 Follicles from those areas transplant into balding regions.
 This method is minimally invasive and does not leave a scar.